▶️ LISTEN TO THIS ARTICLE

 Bees vote with their bodies.
 When scout bees find potential nest sites, they return to the swarm and perform waggle dances encoding direction and distance.
 Better sites inspire longer, more vigorous dances.
 Other scouts visit advertised sites and add their dances if convinced.
 The swarm commits when enough bees dance for the same location, a distributed consensus algorithm that weighs evidence through redundant verification.

-What nature figured out, engineers keep rediscovering: you don't need intelligence at the center if you have feedback at the edges.
+What nature suggests, engineers keep rediscovering: you may not need intelligence at the center if you have feedback at the edges.
 The elegance attracts researchers.
 The fault tolerance attracts militaries.
-When you can lose half your agents and the system still functions, you've built something conventional architectures can't match.
+When a system can lose many agents and still function, it has a resilience profile that centralized architectures may struggle to match.

 Stigmergy: Communication Without Communicating